post-forking/post-forking/readme.md

 How does it work?
 -----------------

 When a user without the `edit_post` capability attempts to edit a given post, WordPress will automatically create a "fork" or alternate version of the post which they can freely edit.
 The edit screen will look just like the standard post editing interface that they are used to.
 When they're done, they simply click "submit for review."
 At this point, the fork goes into the standard WordPress moderation queue (just like any time an author without the `publish_post` capability submits a post), where an editor can review, and potentially approve the changes for publishing.
 If the changes can be automatically merged, the original post will be updated, otherwise, the editor will be presented with the ability to resolve the conflicting changes.
+All this is done using WordPress's built-in custom post type, revision, and diff functionality, so it should look familiar to most WordPress users.

 Concepts
 --------